 How Are Dentures Made?

 The general steps at Smile Cliniq are as follows: A thorough dental examination and discussion as to which denture type is best suited to you, taking into account your requirements and budget.
 A full costing will also be given to you at this point.
-Interest free credit is available to pay in low monthly instalments.
+Interest free credit is available to pay in low monthly instalments to help with the cost of dentures.

 Enigma Cosmetic Dentures